 Please talk to the instructor if you are unsure whether your background is suitable or not for the course.

-In addition to the above mentioned Weekly Homework, Review Quizzes, and Final Project, the class also includes one Midterm exam and one Final exam.
-The format of the midterm will be that of an oral quiz competition.
-The final exam will be a written one with multiple questions to answers and problems to solve.
+In addition to the above mentioned Weekly Homework, review questions at the Labs, and Final Project, the class also includes one Midterm exam and one Final exam.
+Both will be written assignments with multiple questions to answers and problems to solve.

-Grading will assigned based on the following weighting: 40% Weekly Homework, 10% Review Quizzes, 10% Final Project, 25% Final exam, 15% Midterm exam.
+Grading will be assigned based on the following weighting:

 There is no required textbook for this class.
 The students should be able to learn everything from lecture handouts, homework, and the additional material provided by the instructor.
 However, the following books will cover good parts of the course:

 |1/10||Introduction, Road map: Characterization of a robotic mechanism; components of a robotic system: links and joints, effectors and actuators, goals, autonomy, open and closed loop control, sensing and perception; general architecture and information flows; robotics as an interdisciplinary field of study; road map of the course: the robots, ROS, topics; educational goals; course organization and logistics.||P. Corke, Robotics, Vision and Control: Chapter 1|